 We do, however, provide a very strong sense of community.
 A group of people with a common love of Wolverhampton Wanderers, and often real ale too, who attend matches, socialise with the other members, lift share, and help each other out.

 Our biggest event of the calendar is our Annual Dinner and as you explore our web site more fully I’m sure you’ll find lots of photos and references to it.
 Most often held in October, it’s a formal occasion which becomes less formal as the night wears on.
 Usually consisting of a five course dinner ( it has been as many as seven courses, we value our food!), speeches, presentations, and dancing to either a disco or a band (sometimes both)!
-The 25th gathering (in 2000) and the 21st were both held in the Hayward Suite at Molineux, but the dinner usually is held in a hotel in the vicinity of Daventry and is probably the only thing we do in that town these days.
+The 25th gathering (in 2000) and the 21st were both held in the Hayward Suite at Molineux, but the dinner usually is held in a hotel in the vicinity of Daventry and is probably the only thing we do near to Daventry these days.

 During the close season we hold a summer barbecue for members and their families at the extortionate cost of £10 per family for as much as you can eat and drink!
 Well, until we run out!
 It is held in a small Shropshire village at Snelly’s mum’s house where we have the run of the grounds, swimming pool, etc. Some choose to camp so as to take full advantage of the facilities on offer and to enjoy other members company to the fullest.